Introduction Version 2.8 / Last updated: June 2, 2026

 The "cnw_skip_translation" class

-Conword will skip all HTML tags containing the "cnw_skip_translation" class.
+Conword will skip all HTML tags that contain the "cnw_skip_translation" class.

 Example: